parduino/Femora/docs/technical/process.rst

       # Use the process manager directly
       process_manager.add_step(...)

-2. **Through MeshMaker** (Recommended): Access via the MeshMaker class's .process property
+2. **Through FEMORA** (Recommended): Access via the FEMORA class's .process property

    .. code-block:: python

-      from meshmaker.components.MeshMaker import MeshMaker
+      from femora.components.FEMORA import FEMORA

-      # Create a MeshMaker instance
+      # Create a FEMORA instance
-      mk = MeshMaker()
+      mk = FEMORA()

       # Access the ProcessManager through the .process property
       mk.process.add_step(...)

-The second approach is recommended as it provides a unified interface to all of MeshMaker's components and ensures proper initialization of all dependencies.
+The second approach is recommended as it provides a unified interface to all of FEMORA's components and ensures proper initialization of all dependencies.

 How Process Works
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~